oracle-livelabs/apex/workflows/7-running-the-app.md

 4. Save the changes by clicking on Apply Changes.

 ### Task 3: Booking an Appointment
-From Application Home Page, click on Run Application.
+From the Application Home Page, click on Run Application.

 Log In as STEVE (Hospital Staff).
-Clck on New Appointment to Book a New Appointment for Rajesh.
-Select the Problem from the drop down as Psychiatric.
+Click on New Appointment to Book a New Appointment for Rajesh.
+Select the problem from the drop-down menu as Psychiatric.

 1. From the Application Home Page, click on Run Application.